CorporateFounder/unitedStates_final/charterEng/POWER.md

 Power consists of 4 groups in this system.
 1. Board of Shareholders
 2. Board of Directors
-3. Fractions
-4. Independent members of the network.
+3. Independent members of the network.

 All participants must participate in the vote for the law adopted by the system to be valid (The only exception is the Board of Shareholders, since the Board of Shareholders participates